moeen-mahmud/osmynt/README.md

 ## License

-This project is licensed under the Business Source License 1.1 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL-3.0 - see the [LICENSE](LICENSE) file for details.

 ## Creator